 You can briefly describe your duties or simply list the job title to provide a more general overview of your career trajectory.
 Consider whether the details about what you did in the position will add to your application.
 If you have extensive experience, you may list only the title to make room for your other accomplishments.
 However, if you are just beginning your career in a field, you may include details about each job to strengthen your application.

 For the education section, list each institution you attended, the time frame of attendance and the degrees you received.
 Start with your General Certificates of Secondary Education (GCSEs) or equivalent, and continue, noting your degree classification and any other diplomas you've received.
 You can also include a section on your thesis if you are applying for an academic position.

 In this section, share your published works, conference presentations and other research.
 If you have significant accomplishments in one area, you can split this section into multiple categories for books, articles, research and presentations.
 If you have only a few publications or presentations, include them in the same category to emphasise your versatility, making no one section of your CV look sparse or unfinished.
 Use a CV template that allows space for the title of your work and the name of the publisher.

 Certification and skills

-Every CV template includes a space where you can share your key skills and certifications.
-Include both technical skills and soft skills that apply to your position to show versatility.
+Every CV template includes a space to share your relevant skills and certifications.
+Include technical and soft skills that apply to your position to show versatility.
 Review the other parts of your CV template and think about any special skills you have that are not apparent in your professional or academic history.